 I was a cog in a machine that wasn’t working particularly well.
 I would sit in committee meetings to represent a kid I was working with, and there would be 12 people there who didn’t really know him.
 Sometimes the parents wouldn’t even be invited.
 How can you provide good care if you don’t know the person and you’re not involving their family?

-Eventually I had a decision to make: start turning down clients, or find someone to work alongside me.
+Eventually, I had a decision to make: start turning down clients, or find someone to work alongside me.
 When I met Mike McNeil – whose importance to this story I don’t have space to do justice to here – the decision became an easy one.
-That’s when Spark was truly born: a social enterprise whose purpose would be helping people live happier, healthier lives.
+That’s when Spark was truly born: a social enterprise whose purpose would be to help people live happier, healthier lives.

 I’m convinced that all of the credentials in the world mean nothing if you aren’t creating real, meaningful relationships with the people you’re supporting.
-I felt if we could build a business on a model that put relationships first, if we could find passionate and creative people who not only had the education and experience, but who truly care about their clients, that we could do something special.
+I felt if we could build a business on a model that put relationships first; if we could find passionate and creative people who not only had the education and experience but who truly cared about their clients, that we could do something special.

 8 months later, Michael “Buzz” Bezan lost his battle with mental illness.
 His body had been through too much.
 On July 11th, 2014, his heart suddenly stopped beating.

 Growing up, my dad was always the life of the party.
 Constantly cracking jokes and making people feel comfortable.
 He loved sports, and was a great hockey player.
 We would have his homemade pizza at big family dinners and watch the world juniors, loudly informing the players what they really should’ve done with the puck.
 My parents were old school: strict on being polite and finishing what you started.
 We often saw things differently, but I never felt limited or pressured to walk a certain path.
 And I never doubted that they loved me.